Text by Silvia Iacovcich

 The goal of our work has always been to appeal to the broadest audience.
 As a result, we are commissioned by entities of all types: museums, cities, private collectors, airports, hotels, real-estate developers, etc. Says Andrew Zolty, co-founder and Director, in our email exchange.

 Founded in 2009 by Zolty and Mattias Gunneras, collective BREAKFAST focus on creating unique versions of its two signature mediums, Brixels and Flip-Discs.
-Brixels are sculptures with a high flair of deep, kinetic magic: developed through a set of glossy, motorised bricks that initiate fluid rotations when humans are in the proximity of the artwork, they can replicate moves with looking-glass precision.
+Brixels are sculptures with a high flair of deep, kinetic magic: developed through a set of glossy, motorised bricks that initiate fluid rotations.
+When humans are near the artwork, they can replicate moves with looking-glass precision.

 Zolty explains the art collective’s modus operandi: Our process runs in parallel threads, which starts with us asking ourselves: What message/theme is important and appropriate for the piece’s location?
-What medium will get the right reaction out of people that pass the piece?
+What medium will get the right reaction from people passing the piece?
 Do the budget, timeline, and scale allow for a new medium?
 Therefore, it is not accidental that Breakfast’s forward-looking, transformational vision of art has embraced firms and institutions that share compatible views on cybernetics relations.

-The interactions intend to be as entertaining as they are insightful, where digital data discloses a virtual microcosm of the world we inhabit.
+The interactions intend to be as entertaining as they are insightful, where digital data discloses a virtual microcosm of our world.
 The Climate Change series has connected Flip-Discs to distant parts of the world: reproducing the climate state in real-time of areas heavily affected by climate change – as the Arctic via Svalbard, Norway, or the real CO2 level in Mauna Loa, Hawaii – the interactive canvases endure a colour gradation: from green to yellow, they show us the shift of environment from safe to alarming.
-When the viewer enters the piece, the artwork undergoes a new colour shift, illustrating how we all have the responsibility to step up to the climate crisis.
+When the viewer enters the piece, the artwork undergoes a new colour shift, illustrating how we are all responsible for overcoming the climate crisis.